srid/neuron/guide/Tutorial.md

 * The `-S` option runs a HTTP server serving the generated HTML files.
   * You can ignore it, and use `neuron open` instead.

 Access it at [localhost:8080](http://localhost:8080) (or use `neuron open`).
 You should expect to see the contents of your overview zettel, which should link to the first zettel created.
-Clicking the tree icon in the nav bar should take you to the [[graph-visualize]] of your Zettelkasten.
+Clicking the tree icon in the nav bar should take you to the [[Graph visualization]] of your Zettelkasten.

 ## Growing your Zettelkasten